Welcome to The Zombie Shuffle blog!!!

 We weren’t rich, but we were comfortable, and I my defined success more by my family then the size of my paycheck anyhow.
 My greatest dream was to find ourselves retirees, still very much in love, walking hand in hand down the beach of some tropical destination.

 After many years of marriage I noticed my wife had seemed “down”.
 A distance between us seemed to be forming, and it seemed to be getting worse.
 One night I asked her if everything was alright and next thing I knew my whole world was crumbling around me.
 She didn’t love me any more, she wasn’t sure if she wanted to be married anymore.
 There was other stuff, but those were the ones that resonated.

 Hearing that stuff hurt, a lot.
 I told myself that marriages go through rough patches and that is what this would be.
 I told myself this could be a good thing.
 For her to feel this way there were reasons, and if we could figure them out we would strengthen our marriage and build for a stronger future.
 If I could understand what went wrong and why she felt that way, we could make things better.
 After all, I loved her – wasn’t that enough?

 Well, after spending years fighting “for” the marriage we ultimately decided to go our separate ways.
 It wasn’t the outcome I had hoped for, but after that first day she never seemed to buy into the belief that life together could be fulfilling and rewarding.
 And really, for a relationship to work BOTH people need to want it.

-Those limbo years were difficult, but I try not to think of them as wasted.
+Those limbo years spent fighting for a marriage that was already over were difficult, but I try not to think of them as wasted.
 Because during that time I think I’ve learned a lot about myself and relationships in general, and that is what I hope to share.